scholz-lab/GlowTracker/docs/software/tracking_explanation.md

 </figure>

-### Thresholding
+## Thresholding
 <p align="justify">
-    In order to find the center of mass (CMS), it is required to work with a binary image - an image with only two possible values for each pixel.
+    To find the center of mass (CMS), it is required to work with a binary image - an image with only two possible values for each pixel.
 To do so, we apply a threshold to the image, which converts the image to a binary image.
-Simply said, the thresholding process involves converting the image to grayscale and then setting all pixels with a value above a certain threshold to white (foreground) and all pixels below the threshold to black (background).
+Simply said, for dark background images, the thresholding process involves converting the image to grayscale and then setting all pixels with a value above a certain threshold to white (foreground) and all pixels below the threshold to black (background).
 Depending on the type of recording, whether the background is dark and the worm is bright or vice versa, we apply a different thresholding method.
-We use the <code>skimage.filters.threshold_yen()</code> method and the <code>cv2.adaptiveThreshold()</code> method to apply the thresholding to the dark background and bright background recordings, respectively.
+We use the <code>skimage.filters.threshold_yen()</code> method and the <code>cv2.adaptiveThreshold()</code> method to apply the thresholding to the dark and bright background recordings, respectively.
 </p>

 <figure class="center-figure">